 6. Question: How does the PSC or ZPIC differ from the Quality Improvement Organization (QIO)?

 Answer: QIOs are focused more on quality improvement projects in relation to medical review, medical necessity and quality of care issues.
 Unlike the PSCs or ZPICs, the QIOs are not charged with proactively identifying fraud.
 However, the QIO is permitted to make referrals to the PSC or ZPIC for benefit integrity issues.
 Likewise, the PSC or ZPIC may refer cases to the QIO for medical necessity and quality of care issues.

 7. Question: What is the difference between a Benefit Integrity PSC or ZPIC and the CERT PSC?

 Answer: The Comprehensive Error Rate Testing (CERT) Program produces national, contractor specific, service specific and provider type paid claim error rates.
 Systematic random samples of claims from the MACs are periodically reviewed by the CERT in order to evaluate the accuracy of Medicare Fee-for-Service payments.

 8. Question: How does a case get referred to a PSC or ZPIC?

 Answer: Cases typically get referred from the MACs resulting from beneficiary/provider and whistleblower complaints.
 Cases may also be referred from the OIG Hotline and CMS Fraud Alerts.

 9: Question: How do I know where to send Medical Records when requested?

-Answer: You may receive requests for copies of medical records from the ACs or MACs, the CERT, or the PSC or ZPIC.
+Answer: You may receive requests for copies of medical records from the MACs, the CERT, or the PSC or ZPIC.
 Letters from each entity will be sent on letterhead for identification purposes with the appropriate contact information contained therein.
 Any of these record requests should be returned within the specified time period.